tenchi-security/zanshin-cli/README.md

 **Commands**:

-* `create`: Create organization follower request.
+* `create`: Create a follower request for a specific...
-* `delete`: Delete organization follower request.
+* `delete`: Delete a specific organization follower...
-* `get`: Get organization follower request.
+* `get`: Get details of a specific organization...
-* `list`: Lists the follower requests of organization...
+* `list`: List the follower requests of an organization...

 ##### `zanshin organization follower request create`

-Create organization follower request.
+Create a follower request for a specific organization using a token.

 **Usage**: